ansys/pyansys-heart/README.rst

   PyAnsys Heart.
 It helps you keep track of updates, bug fixes, new features, and improvements made to the project over time.

-On the 'PyAnsys Heart Issues <https://github.com/ansys/pyansys-heart/issues>`_ page, ou can create issues to report bugs and request new features.
-On the `PyAnsys Heart Discussions <https://github.com/ansys/pyansys-heart/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_` page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
+On the `PyAnsys Heart Issues <https://github.com/ansys/pyansys-heart/issues>`_ page, you can create issues to report bugs and request new features.
+On the `PyAnsys Heart Discussions <https://github.com/ansys/pyansys-heart/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
 To reach the project support team, email `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_.